AidanHockey5/Teensy_3_5_VGM_Player_YM2612_SN76489/README.md

+A new and improved version of this project can be found here: https://github.com/AidanHockey5/STM32_VGM_Player_YM2612_SN76489

 # Teensy 3.5 VGM Player Featuring YM2612 & SN76489
 A hardware Sega Genesis / Master system video game music player based on the Teensy 3.5